The drivers of online polarization: fitting models to data: Related Work

-Currently, measures of polarization are performed on aggregated activity data extracted from social media platforms~\cite{Cinelli2021, DeFrancisciMorales2021}.
-A more difficult task is to find evidence of the dynamic that leads to a polarized network~\cite{Waller2021}.
-Nevertheless, the onset of polarization in a network can be investigated through computational opinion dynamics models~\cite{Levin2021,Loreto2009}.
-In these models \cite{Perc2013,Baronchelli2018} agents are represented as nodes of a graph characterized by some properties usually representing opinions or attitudes.
-Connections among nodes may represent friendship relationships and allow users to interact with each other.
-Simulations consist of updating users' opinions and/or network connections (rewiring) based on the opinion of neighbor users in the network.
-The opinion update scheme depends upon the specific model that may involve (i) the fundamental mechanism of homophily, by which individuals tend to interact and create connections with others sharing similar features~\cite{McPherson2001,Lee2019} (ii) social contagion~\cite{Aral2009, Centola2007}, i.e. the tendency of individuals to become similar each-other over time; (iii) algorithmic bias~\cite{Perra2019,Santos2021}.
-A recent review of the main results in terms of opinion dynamics models is given in~\cite{Peralta2022}.
-Interestingly, the authors conclude that the main limitation of the modeling approach is the missing empirical validation.
-In a research field exposed to high volatility of scientific results~\cite{Ruths2019}, referencing models to observed behaviors is of crucial importance to correctly identify the drivers of these phenomena.
-In this paper, we address this issue, providing a double contribution.
-First, we propose a flexible opinion dynamic model to investigate the interplay between the users' attitudes and algorithmic influence; next, we perform a comparative analysis with other models~\cite{Baumann2020,arruda2022} by fitting with data from different social media platforms.
-This allows us to establish a link between an observed opinion distribution and the corresponding level of underlying algorithmic bias, providing a synthetic description of each social media in terms of model parameters that could be used as a reference for applying polarization-reduction policies.
+Opinion dynamics models are rooted in traditional agent based models whose aim is reproducing a wide set of social dynamics ranging from residential segregation~\cite{schelling1971dynamic} to cultural dissemination~\cite{axelrod1997dissemination}.
+In opinion dynamics models, agents are usually represented as nodes of a graph endowed with some properties, namely opinions or attitudes~\cite{Loreto2009,Perc2013,Baronchelli2018}.
+Connections among nodes may represent social relationships (e.g. friendship) and allow agents to interact with each other.
+Simulations consist of updating agents' internal states and/or network connections (rewiring) based on the opinions of neighboring others.
+The opinion update depends upon the specific model that may involve (i) the fundamental mechanism of homophily, by which individuals tend to interact and create connections with others sharing similar features~\cite{McPherson2001,Lee2019,blex2022positive} (ii) social contagion~\cite{Aral2009, Centola2007}, i.e. the tendency of individuals to become similar with each-other over time; (iii) algorithmic bias, namely the content selection mechanism of online social media platforms~\cite{Perra2019,Santos2021,Bonchi2020}.